maci3k/sql-tasks/README.md

 error,SQL-42601
 ```
 Scenarios are composed of 2 types of instructions: `statement` and `expect`.
 Each instruction symbol must be prepended with `--`.
 Last executed `statement`
-result is stored and compared with following `expect`. `Statement` and `expected` content can be provided inline (in following lines, before next instruction
+result is stored and compared with subsequent `expect`. `Statement` and `expected` content can be provided inline (in subsequent lines, before next instruction
- symbol) as well as excluded into separate file (see example above).
+ symbol) as well as extracted into separate file (see example above).
 You can put some inline comment after `--statement` or `--expect` statement if
  instruction doesn't point to external file.
 Those comments will be displayed with tests results.
- `Expect` must be a valid CSV data set, with column names in first line.
+ `Expect` must be a valid CSV data set, with column names in first row.
 You can expect data set response as well as SQL error.
 To test error you need to
- specify 2x2 csv table as follow:
+ specify 2x2 csv table as follows:

 | name    | code           |
 |---------|----------------|
 | error   | SQL-errorCode  |

-Code value must be [valid PostgreSQL error code](http://www.postgresql.org/docs/9.4/static/errcodes-appendix.html#ERRCODES-TABLE) prepended with string `SQL-`.
+Code value must be [valid PostgreSQL error code](http://www.postgresql.org/docs/9.4/static/errcodes-appendix.html#ERRCODES-TABLE) prefixed with `SQL-` string.
 Please place your test scenario in `test/scenario.sql` (you can find example scenario file there).

 ### Database connection